linroger/FinanceCompendium/VI. Derivatives/Reference/Lecture Notes/Teaching Note 02 Futures Forwards Swaps.md

 - If there were, arbitrageurs would take massive positions to profit from them, equilibrating the market.
 - The value of derivative securities, including forwards, futures, swaps and options, are determined by assuming that no arbitrage opportunities exist.
 - The Law of One Price: Securities with identical payoffs must have the same price.
-- Otherwise, an arbitrage opportunities arises
+- Otherwise, an arbitrage opportunities arises.

 Buy Cheap / Sell Dear